ltsuda/playwright-study/README.md

 **Building docker image to run the tests**

-The `Docker` image runs the tests with the allure-playwright reporter and starts the allure web server on port 7777 serving the tests reports.
+The `Docker` image runs the tests with the HTML reporter and starts the web server on port 9323 serving the tests reports.

 To build the image and run all tests projects, except visual tests, run the following commands:
 ```bash